nadeesamaraweera/Crop-Monitoring-System-Backend/README.md

 # 🌱 **Green Shadow Management System - Backend** 🌾
-_A Spring Boot-powered backend system for efficient farm management._
+_A Spring Boot-powered backend system for efficient farm management._<br>
+This backend system is designed to help manage key aspects of farm operations, including field management, crop tracking, staff records, and more.
+It utilizes Spring Boot for a robust, scalable architecture, allowing easy integration with the frontend and providing seamless management of farm resources across various roles and access levels.
 ---
 ## 🎯 **Features**
 ✨ **Field Management**: CRUD operations with GPS integration.